Blackjacx/WWDC/README.md

   - delegate informs about navigating/redirect to new site
 - **Content Blocker**
   - associate content blocker with safari extension to get notified when content is blocked
-- **UNiversal Links** for macOS so ordinary https links open app if installed
+- **Universal Links** for macOS so ordinary https links open app if installed

 ## What's New in Safari Extensions

 https://developer.apple.com/wwdc19/720

 - **Distributable** via
-  - App on AppStore (show up immediately in Safari)
+  - App on App Store (show up immediately in Safari)
   - App on your web site after running through the notarization service (show up in Safari after first launch of the app)
 - **Unsigned Extensions** must be allowed each time Safari is run from the Developer menu
 - **ContentBlocker** can now tell Safari App Extensions bout its activity